-The Fiscal Plan for Puerto Rico (dated March 13, 2017) was approved by the Puerto Rico Fiscal Board (a body created by the enactment of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA")).
-The approval was conditioned on the Puerto Rico government and the Board reaching an agreement to reduce benefit payments of the following systems by 10% in the aggregate:
+The Fiscal Plan for Puerto Rico (last revised October 23, 2018) was approved by the Puerto Rico Fiscal Board (a body created by the enactment of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA")).
+Section 16.2.2 anticipates a 10% reduction in aggregate benefit payments, with an implementation date of July 1, 2019.
+As legislation has not been passed yet, these potential reductions are not reflected in this June 30, 2017 valuation.